puyanguvic/semenatic_routing_and_load_balance/ase_semantic_router.md

 # Introduction

-Traditional API gateways are designed for conventional application traffic.
-They typically front diverse microservices and focus on northbound request handling, authentication, security policy, protocol mediation, and service routing.
-AI gateway behavior is different.
-It must broker access to heterogeneous external LLM providers and self-hosted model stacks, where prompt meaning, data sensitivity, modality, context size, and governance constraints may determine the legal and appropriate model path before inference begins.

-Within that access path, semantic routing and load balancing are separate functions.
+In the inference control plane, semantic routing and load balancing are distinct decisions.
 Semantic routing selects a legal capability path, model family, or target pool from normalized request context and governance constraints.
-Load balancing selects a healthy backend endpoint within the selected pool.
-ASE Semantic Router therefore operates on request semantics rather than transport metadata and MUST emit an explainable and auditable `RouteDecision` for ASE LLM Load Balancer and any downstream serving stack.
+Load balancing selects a healthy backend endpoint within that pool.
+ASE Semantic Router therefore operates on request semantics rather than transport metadata and MUST emit an explainable, auditable `RouteDecision`.

-This boundary also defines feature ownership.
-Request understanding, provider connectivity, policy enforcement, semantic classification, model-family selection, and route explanation belong to ASE Semantic Router.
-Inference optimization, replica scheduling, KV-cache efficiency, batching, and endpoint-level failover belong to ASE LLM Load Balancer or to downstream self-hosted serving systems.
+Static model pinning and transport-only routing are insufficient for LLM workloads.
+Prompt content may imply modality, reasoning depth, context-window, privacy, tenant, or compliance constraints before inference begins.
+ASE Semantic Router resolves those constraints before dispatch and hands a stable `RouteDecision` contract to ASE LLM Load Balancer.
+The design follows the general direction of signal-driven routing systems such as vLLM semantic-router, semantic-router, RouteLLM, Kong AI Gateway, and Cloudflare AI Gateway, while keeping semantic selection separate from endpoint scheduling so that policy and audit controls are enforced before execution.

 # Background

-Current AI gateway implementations generally develop from two directions.
-One direction extends traditional API gateways, such as Kong AI Gateway or Cloudflare AI Gateway, to recognize LLM traffic and route across providers or model classes.
-The other direction starts from self-hosted serving systems, such as Ollama, vLLM, or SGLang, that are optimized for execution and scheduling within a deployed model environment.
-These approaches address different parts of the request path.

-ASE separates those concerns explicitly.
-Semantic routing determines whether a request should go to an external provider, an internal provider pool, or a self-hosted model family by using normalized request context, semantic signals, and governance policy.
-Downstream load balancing and serving components then optimize execution within the selected pool or deployment.
-Those downstream components may use engine-native metrics, queue state, batch formation, and cache locality, but those signals are runtime scheduling inputs rather than semantic route inputs.

-Many existing LLM routing systems interleave semantic interpretation, policy enforcement, and backend dispatch within one component.
+Many LLM routing systems extend API gateways with prompt classification or provider selection, but they often interleave semantic interpretation, policy enforcement, and backend dispatch.
 That coupling makes route selection harder to explain, govern, and audit.
-ASE instead treats semantic routing as a separate request pipeline whose output is a pool-level decision rather than an endpoint choice.
-Future enhancements SHOULD therefore be classified first by ownership: semantic routing and governance, or downstream execution and inference optimization.
+ASE treats semantic routing as a separate request pipeline whose output is a pool-level decision, not an endpoint choice.

 ## Conventions and Terminology